muadrahman/Reunion-Assignment-/README.md

 ---

-## Problem 2: SQL Concepts (Attached)
+## Problem 2: SQL Concepts

-This section covers SQL queries designed to extract insights from the e-commerce database:

-- Query 1: Retrieve top 5 customers with highest average order amounts in the last 6 months.
+### 1. Retrieve the top 5 customers who have made the highest average order amounts in the last 6 months.

+To identify the top customers based on average order amounts over the last 6 months, we utilize SQL functions to calculate average order amounts per customer.
+The `Orders`, `OrderItems`, and `Customers` tables are joined to fetch relevant data.
+This query helps identify valuable customers based on their recent spending patterns.

-- Query 2: Identify customers whose order value decreased this year compared to the previous year.
+### 2. Retrieve the list of customers whose order value is lower this year as compared to the previous year.

+This query compares the total order value for each customer between the current year and the previous year.
+It involves subqueries and joins to aggregate order amounts by year and determine which customers have experienced a decline in spending year-over-year.
+This analysis aids in identifying customers who may need attention or targeted marketing strategies.

-- Query 3: Create a table showing cumulative purchases by a specific customer, segmented by product category.
+### 3. Create a table showing cumulative purchases by a particular customer.
+Show the breakup of cumulative purchases by product category.
-- Query 4: List top 5 selling products and their variants by sales volume.

-Refer to the attached SQL files for detailed queries and their execution.
+By specifying a particular customer, this query calculates the cumulative purchase amount across all orders placed by that customer.
+It further breaks down these purchases by product category.
+This involves joining multiple tables (`OrderItems`, `ProductVariants`, `Products`, and `Categories`) to aggregate and categorize purchase data, providing insights into a customer's buying behavior across different product types.

+### 4. Retrieve the list of top 5 selling products.
+Further bifurcate the sales by product variants.

+To determine the top-selling products, this query counts the number of units sold for each product variant.
+It involves joining `Products` and `ProductVariants` tables with `OrderItems` to aggregate sales data.
+The query ranks products based on total sales volume and provides a breakdown by product variants, enabling insights into product popularity and performance.

 ---